microsoft/ApplicationInspector/README.md

 # Introduction

 Microsoft Application Inspector is an analysis tool that can help identify "interesting" characteristics of source code, and in doing so, can describe **what a piece of software is** and **what it does**.
-Application Inspector is different from traditional static analysis tools in that it doesn't attempt to identify "good" or "bad" patterns; it will simply describe what it finds.
+Application Inspector is different from traditional static analysis tools in that it doesn't attempt to identify "good" or "bad" patterns; it will simply describe what it finds against a set of over 500 rule patterns for feature detection including features that impact security such as use of cryptography and more.

-We created Application Inspector to help us identify risky open source software components based on their specific features, but the output of the tool can be used in other (non-security) contexts as well.
+We created Application Inspector to help us identify risky open source software components based on their specific features, but the output of the tool can be used in other (non-security) contexts as well such as simply vetting the purposed component primary objectives and supporting developers in selecting a component that only does what is expected.

-**Application Inspector is currently in PUBLIC PREVIEW.** Functionality may change without warning.
-Please do not rely on Application Inspector for important workloads, but your feedback is important to us.
-If you're interested in contributing, please review CONTRIBUTING.md.
+**Application Inspector is currently in PUBLIC BETA.** Our first general audience release is planned for 12/14/19.

 # Getting Started